My cousin, the famous Eddie Le Baron

 Or football’s forty-yard dash,

-The dash represents our life’s game,
+This dash represents my life’s game,

-Now and when we’ve passed.
+Now and when I’ve passed.

 So ‘midst the trauma ‘n’ melodrama,